 With prices ranging from USD 700 to USD 3,000,44 prosthetic solutions from leading suppliers are not affordable to many that need them, particularly the lowest-income users.
 Components for a basic mechanical prosthesis - including the socket, knee joint, pylon, foot, and connectors - account for as much as 50-75% of the total cost.
 Contributing to the high cost of devices are the high custom duties and taxes to import components into many countries.
 Reducing the price of components is an opportunity to reduce overall service cost.
-In LMICs, there are typically limited options of components available for purchase locally.
-Instead, prosthetists or health administrators either hold stock of components - but have difficulties in predicting the needs of users who seek care - or place individual orders directly from overseas suppliers after patient assessment, leading to long lead times, inefficient and costly procurements, and logistical challenges.
+In LMICs, there are typically limited options of components - but have difficulties in predicting the needs of users who seek care - or place individual orders directly from overseas suppliers after patient assessment, leading to long lead times, inefficient and costly procurements, and logistical challenges.